 HURRICANE DORIAN 2019

-Matthew 25: Ministries has completed an initial series of airlifts to the Bahamas utilizing transportation generously provided by The Connor Group in Miami Township, OH.
+Immediately following the storm, Matthew 25: Ministries completed a series of airlifts to the Bahamas utilizing transportation generously provided by The Connor Group in Miami Township, OH.
 Volunteer doctors accompanying the team were able to provide medical care and consultation to orphanages and shelters caring for children and adults affected by the storms.
-The team also met with contacts and partners that will provide resources for future shipments, long-term recovery projects, and medical trips.

-More than 10,000 pounds of personal care kits, paper products, bottled water, first aid and medical supplies, food, cleaning supplies, blankets, diapers and laundry supplies made their way to partners in areas impacted by the hurricane and flooding.
+Since the storm, Matthew 25 has shipped more than 50,000 pounds of life-saving products to partners in the hardest hit areas of the Bahamas.
+These shipments include desperately needed supplies such as food, water, personal care items, cleaning supplies, diapers, and more.
 Matthew 25 will continue shipping containers of disaster relief supplies into the Bahamas as long as a need exists.
 The devastation is severe and comprehensive and Matthew 25 anticipates long-term support.

 Matthew 25: Ministries accepts cash, credit card and online donations for ongoing disaster aid and humanitarian relief programs.